p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 ## Leica breaks the rule

 Against that default, Leica did something that ran against prevailing assumptions.
-In 2012 they introduced a digital camera designed to shoot only black and white.
+In 2012, they introduced a digital camera designed to shoot only black and white.

 The reaction was immediate, either enthusiastic or dismissive.
-Why spend that much money on a camera that could not shoot color?
+Why spend that much money on a camera that cannot shoot color?
 Why remove a capability that every other digital camera offered?
 To many observers, it looked like a deliberate limitation.

 Leica did not treat it as a one-off experiment.
 They kept going.

-Over the years, they released the M9 Monochrom, the Typ 246, the M10 Monochrom, and the M11 Monochrom.
+Over the years, they released the M9 Monochrom, Typ 246, M10 Monochrom, and M11 Monochrom.
 In the Q line, they skipped the original Q but later introduced the Q2 and Q3 in monochrome versions.
 These are not special editions or curiosities.
 They are full products, refined over multiple generations.

-They are also priced exactly where Leica cameras are always priced.
+They are also priced exactly as Leica cameras are.
 Expensive, yes, but not meaningfully more expensive than their color equivalents.

 That matters.
 If these cameras were not selling, Leica would have stopped making them.
 They didn’t.

 ## What a monochrome sensor really changes

-A monochrome sensor records only one thing: how much light hits each pixel.
+A monochrome sensor records only one thing: how much light each pixel receives.
 A color sensor does the same thing, except it measures light through red, green, and blue filters and reconstructs color from that information.

 Two technical consequences follow.
 First, resolution.
 In a color sensor, each output pixel is reconstructed from red, green, and blue samples.
 In a monochrome sensor, every pixel records luminance.
 All else being equal, this produces higher effective resolution.
 Second, sharpness.
 Color sensors place a filter array in front of the sensor.
 Monochrome sensors do not.
 Less sits between the light and the photosite.